squidlocks/lbparchive_tools/README.md

    - A directory containing LBP resource ZIPs or a remote server (e.g. archive.org).
 See [Configuration](#configuration) for details.

 5. **A Config File (`config.yml`)**
    - Describes database path, backup directory, download server or local archive path, and other settings.

+6. **Realm File From Server**
+   - copy and paste your .realm file into where the exe's are located from your LBP Server and rename it as template.realm
 ---

 ## Configuration